staudenmeir/eloquent-has-many-deep/README.md

 ### Existing Relationships

-In complex cases, you can define a `HasManyDeep` relationship by concatenating existing relationships:
+You can also define a `HasManyDeep` relationship by concatenating existing relationships:

 ```php
 class Country extends Model